donsheehy/datastructures/prose/05_deques_lls.md

     unittest.main()
 ```

-Now that we have another implementation, we might be tempted to just copy and paste the old test, changning the references from `ListQueue` to `LinkedQueue`.
+Now that we have another implementation, we might be tempted to just copy and paste the old tests, changing the references from `ListQueue` to `LinkedQueue`.
 That is a lot of code duplication and code duplication leads to problems.
 For example, suppose we realize that our code has issues if we try to `dequeue` from an empty queue.
 If we decide on the right behavior, we will enforce it with a test.